mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/about/index.md

 ## About

-I'm **Mads Hartmann** an experienced software engineer with a focus on reliability.
+I'm **Mads Hartmann** an experienced software engineer and tech lead with a focus on reliability.
 I love diving head first into production issues, especially the weird ones.
 When I'm not rummaging around in production I spend my energy making it easier to understand, and eventually more reliable.

 ## Experience